MEAL PLANNING PITFALLS

 4. Plan another, different meal that will incorporate those extra ingredients for a night or two later.
 Leftover ricotta cheese?
 Make some lasagna, stuffed shells, or cheese blintzes.
 Use it up somehow.
 Some of my tastiest creations came from adding odds and ends together so that none of them went to waste.

-- Similar to the last complaint, I made dinner every night this week and we have a ton of totally prepared food in the fridge and yet another new meal planned for tonight:
+I had this trouble a lot myself and started planning fewer meals for a while until Little Man started eating more.
+You can go a few routes with this one:- Similar to the last complaint, I made dinner every night this week and we have a ton of totally prepared food in the fridge and yet another new meal planned for tonight:

 1. Eat leftovers for lunch and stop buying so many other lunch options.